Can I force the sale of my house in a divorce?

 We are asked many questions regarding selling a house after divorce including “Can I force the sale of my house in a divorce?”

-In the majority of marriages, the most important matrimonial asset is the marital home, therefore deciding what to do with the property where both spouses live is often a significant challenge when it comes to getting divorced.
+In the majority of marriages, the most important matrimonial asset is the marital home, therefore deciding what to do with the property where both spouses live is often a significant challenge when it comes to divorce and property.

 It is quite common for the house to be sold and proceeds divided up accordingly.
 But what happens if one party does not want to sell up?